adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 ## Social Authentication

-Azure App Service provides built-in support for Facebook, Google, Microsoft and Twitter.
+Azure App Service provides built-in support for Facebook and Google.
+Microsoft and Twitter are also accepted, but Microsoft authentication is handled within the context of Azure Active Directory (and is an option when creating the app registration), and Twitter uses the older (and insecure) OAuth v1 protocol.
+It should not be used.

 Irrespective of whether you intend to use server-flow or client-flow, you will need to configure the Azure App Service Authentication / Authorization service.
 The method is pretty similar in each case:

 1. Obtain a Developer Account for the provider.
 2. Create a new application, obtaining a Client ID and Secret.